evanperez444/LSTM-for-Energy-Price-Prediction/README.md

 - This project is a notebook that utilizes a recurrent neural network to forecast the price of energy consumption of homes in Spain.
 - Long Short Term Memory is explored in this notebook
+- In addition to energy consumption, weather data is included for our forecast